-- Students who are transferring in college English credit need to check with WSU Admissions to confirm how that credit transfers.
+- Students who are transferring in college English credit should use the Transfer Course Search tool to verify their credit will meet the WRTG requirement.
 So long as the transfer credit fulfills WSU’s first-year writing course requirement, students will not need to participate in the English Placement Process.

 Additionally, WSU students can complete the UCORE WRTG requirement by taking all three of these 1-credit courses: WRITE 111, WRITE 112, and WRITE 113.
 See the Writing Program’s WRITE courses in the course catalog for more information.

 Results are not distributed through email.
 Your advisor will access your results through My.Wsu during your advising meeting during NCO.
 If you do not attend NCO or you do not have an advising meeting, you can email us with that information and a request for your course placement.

 Students are placed into the English course that most supports their unique needs as writers.
 The placement options include:

 - English 100: This course prepares students for the rigors of academic writing that will be found in English 101.
 Students must successfully complete both English 100 and English 101 to receive the [WRTG] credit.
 (My.WSU code 0)

 - English 101: This course provides instruction to develop students’ academic writing, critical thinking, rhetorical strategies, reading and library skills.
 Successful completion of this course fulfills the [WRTG] credit.
 (My.WSU code 1)